bitshifter/glam-rs/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Can you provide some code that demonstrate the bug
+Please provide some code that demonstrates the bug.

 **Expected behavior**